oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 The algorithm does then not process the children of this node again.

 ::: example
-⚠ Example ##ex: If the child of Atlantis is also its parent:
+⚠ Example ##ex: If the child of Atlantis is also a parent of Atlantis:
 ```
 GET /service/SalesOrganizations?$apply=
     /traverse($root/SalesOrganizations,MultiParentHierarchy,ID,preorder)